-Orpin’s husband, Leo, and his best friend Trey Holt co-founded Black Apple Crossing in 2014.
+Orpin’s husband, Leo, his best friend Trey Holt and John Handley co-founded Black Apple Crossing in 2014.
 They opened the taproom in July 2015 inside a 7,000-square-foot building at 321 E. Emma Ave., which is also where the hard apple cider is made.
 Production capacity rose 46.2% to 95,000 gallons in 2019, from the previous year.

 Orpin, 40, was regional trails coordinator for the Northwest Arkansas Council when she was named to the Northwest Arkansas Business Journal’s Forty Under 40 class in 2014.
 She started working full time for Black Apple Crossing this past September after working for more than a year as the director of communications and strategic planning in the Office of Economic Development at the University of Arkansas.
 Stacy Leeds, vice chancellor for economic development, hired Orpin while Leeds was serving in the role on an interim basis.
 Orpin previously was executive director for nonprofit Downtown Springdale Alliance for about two years.

 Over the past few years, she found herself spending more and more time after work helping at Black Apple Crossing.